dgwynne/lumberjack/README.md

 A network syslog listener to Bunyan proxy

 ```
-usage: lumberjack [-46Ad] [-a address] [-p port] [-u user] [/path/to/logfile]
+usage: lumberjack [-d] [-l listener] [-u user] [/path/to/logfile]
 ```

-By default lumberjack listens on the syslog port on localhost, and attempts to runs as the _lumberjack user. lumberjack must be started as root so it can bind to low ports, but chroots to it's users homedir and drops privs.
+lumberjack is a priv revoking daemon.
+This means it starts as root, opens the log file, opens it's listening sockets, and then chroots and drops privs.
+The user it drops privs to by default is _lumberjack, but an alternate user can be specified with -u.

-The listening address can be specified with -a. -A specifies a wildcard address.
-The port lumberjack listens on can be specified with -p.
-The address family it listens on can be limited to IPv4 or IPv6 using -4 or -6 respectively.
+By default lumberjack listens to tcp connections on localhost port 514 unless listeners are specified with -l arguments.
+A listener is as a hostname with an optional port and protocol in a URI format (like the one used in OpenBSDs syslog.conf).
+Using * for a hostname will cause the listener to bind to wildcard addresses.
+Currently supported protocols are tcp, tcp4, and tcp6.

-If a logfile is not specified, lumberjack will log to standard out.
+If a logfile is not specified lumberjack will log to standard out.

--d causes lumberjack to not daemonise and will write errors to stderr.
+-d causes lumberjack to not daemonise and write errors to stderr.

 lumberjack has been written on [OpenBSD](http://www.openbsd.org/) so that's what the Makefile is for.
 It's probably not hard to port